Cimpress/cimpress-auth0-client-request-promise/readme.md

+NOTE: Publishing currently isn't setup for this library.
+The work related to that is in progress and will be completed soon!

 cimpress-auth0-client-request-promise
 ======
 A module for handling generation of OAuth Bearer tokens issued by Auth0 by integrating credential management into request-promise.js.